Opeyemi-Abigail-Babarinde/Data-analysis-for-optimizing-app-popularity-pricing-and-ratings/README.md

 ### Data Preparation
 To streamline the analysis process, the four divided files of the "appleStore_description.csv" will be merged together in SQL using the UNION ALL command, as the initial step before conducting further analysis.

-CREATE TABLE appleStore_description_combined AS

-SELECT * FROM appleStore_description1

-UNION ALL

-SELECT * FROM appleStore_description2

-UNION ALL

-SELECT * FROM appleStore_description3

-UNION ALL

-SELECT * FROM appleStore_description4

 ### Exploratory Data Analysis
-I started out this analysis by checking for the number of unique apps in the dataset to ensure
+I started out this analysis by checking for the number of unique apps in the dataset to ensure there is a uniform number of application in both datasets